danieljharvey/horses/README.md

 :list - show a list of current bindings in the environment :outputJS <expr> - show JS code for <expr>
 :tree <expr> - draw a dependency tree for <expr>
-:versions <name> - list all versions of a binding
+:search <mt> - search for exprs that match type :versions <name> - list all versions of a binding
 <expr> - Evaluate <expr>, returning it's simplified form and type
 :quit - give up and leave